danjvarela/portfolio-website/README.md

 # Dan's Portfolio

 Hello there!
-This is the source code of my [portfolio website].
+This is the source code of my [portfolio website](https://www.danvarela.com) (still in progress at the moment) made using Next.js, React, Typescript, and Tailwindcss.

-TODOS:

-- [ ] Setup site metadata
-- [ ] Construct site layout and add placeholders for components